jdblischak/singlecell-qtl/data/README.md

     swaps) that it wasn't worth building one universal script for this step.
     b.
 The script should be executed from `code/`.

+1. John manually adds the new C1 chips to `config.yml`.
+Each batch is a list of character strings of C1 chip IDs.
+Then he adds, e.g. `config["batch1"]`, to the list `chips` in `Snakefile`.

 1. The Snakemake pipeline automatically detects the files in `data/lab-info/` and executes the script `code/create-expressionset.R`.
 This inserts the lab-info into the ExpressionSet objects in `data/eset/`.
 The information is then